BonsaiDen/NodeGame-Tactics/README.md

 - ✓ Tick synced Server / Clients with synced RNG and time
 - ✓ Joining / Leaving Games
 - ✓ Sync Player / Client lists
-- o Simple Event System on Server and Client
+- ✓ Simple Event System on Server and Client
-- Map players to clients and the other way around on the client
+- ✓ Map players to clients and the other way around on the client
-- Twitter login
+- ✓ Login via Twitter OAuth
+- Login UI
+- Simple Chat
 - (auto) Choosing of player colors
-- Simple Chat
 - Creating games with settings